-The drop in transaction numbers thus was less in 2020 than many had anticipated.
-This is a positive sign for the Austrian transaction market.
-Though statistical information is not available yet on developments in the first quarter of 2021, there appears to have been a clear up-tick in transactions since the beginning of the year.
-We expect this trend to continue and for there to be a strong rebound in M&A activity in Austria in 2021.
-Many potential buyers have weathered the COVID-19 storm well and have substantial cash resources to make acquisitions.
-Combined with this, there will be many companies that will be lacking liquidity once the COVID-19 relief programmes begin to run out this year and that will be attractive acquisition targets.
+The increase in transaction numbers compared to the previous year's drop is a positive sign for the Austrian transaction market.
+The decrease of the total transaction volume in 2021 compared to 2020 mainly is due to OMV's megadeal in 2020 by which the stake in Borealis was increased by € 4.1 billion.
+Though statistical information is not available yet on developments in the first quarter of 2022, there appears to have been a clear up-tick in transactions since the beginning of the year.
+Due to the current political situation, a short-term forecast hardly can be made, but many potential buyers have weathered the COVID-19 storm well and have substantial cash resources to make acquisitions.
+As the COVID-19 relief programme phased out and plans for the repayment of excess aid received are discussed, many companies will be lacking liquidity and will be attractive acquisition targets for strategic investors.
+We therefore expect an increase in new distressed M&A deals in 2022.